The

 given access to the 28thMass Yahoo!
 Group, your email address will be

-added to our e-newsletter distribution list and you will receive a 28th
+added to our e-newsletter distribution list, and you will be

 Q: What happens next?